 IV.
-COORDINATION OF THE INVESTIGATION / AUDIT PROCESS
+COORDINATION OF THE INVESTIGATION/AUDIT PROCESS

-- Upon commencement of an audit or investigation, General Counsel and/or the CCO is to assign a point person to coordinate and assist in the response and take responsibility for the oversight of the investigation/audit activities.
+- Upon commencement of an audit or investigation, General Counsel and/or the CCO must assign a point person to coordinate and assist in the response and take responsibility for the oversight of the investigation/audit activities.
 This individual(s) works collaboratively with SBUH Operational staff, Finance, General Counsel and the OCAPS. - 2.
 The point person assembles a team of appropriate individuals to respond to the investigation/audit. - 3.
-After completion of the investigation/audit, the point person is to: - a.
-Prepare an analytical summary of their findings outlining all significant facts, observations, lessons learned, issues identified and corrective action plan. - b.
+After completion of the investigation/audit, the point person must: - a.
+Prepare an analytical summary of their findings outlining all significant facts, observations, lessons learned, issues identified and corrective action plan; and - b.
 Share the summary with SBUH General Counsel as applicable and the CCO. - 4.
-The response team conducts a post review to ensure any needed corrective action takes place.
+The response team must conduct a post-review to ensure any needed corrective action takes place.